-Swedfund belongs to the group of companies which have a specifically adopted societal mission.
 Both external and internal regulations form the basis for Swedfund's governance.
 The board of directors has established guidelines for the company's operations with the aim of providing guidance for the organisation and its employees.
-Swedfund applies the Swedish Code of Corporate Governance ("the Code") and presents non-conformities for the financial year below.
-The main reason behind such non-conformities is Swedfund's ownership circumstances, with Swedfund being a wholly state-owned company and thus not a listed company with dispersed ownership.
+Swedfund applies the Swedish Corporate Governance Code ("the Code").
+Deviations from this Code for the financial year are explained below.
+The main reason behind such non-conformities is Swedfund's ownership circumstances, with Swedfund being a wholly state-owned company and thus not a listed enterprise with dispersed ownership.
 The company's auditors have conducted a statutory review of the corporate governance report.

-The state's ownership policy, the owner's instruction for the company, the articles of association and the goals established by the general meeting and the board of directors govern the operation.
+The state's ownership policy, the owner's instructions for the company, the articles of association and the goals established by the general meeting and the board of directors govern the operation.
 Swedfund's strategy and policy documents form the starting point for the implementation of the mission.
-The company's policies form a key part of the company's values and are continually being incorporated into working methods and agreements.
-Read more about the further development of policies on pages 50-51.
+Swedfund's policies form a key part of the company's values, governance and internal control, and are continually being incorporated into working methods and agreements.
 The training of Swedfund staff and external board members amongst the portfolio companies is ongoing.
-The company is also affiliated to a number of international conventions and regulations which impact on the working methods that are followed in different ways.
+The company is also affiliated to a number of international conventions and regulations which have impacted on the working methods that are followed in different ways.